codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="30%"
 %}

-#### Filters

-View the subset of deployments of interest to you.
-Filter by Date range, PRs, issues, committers, and more.
+* Deployment audits
+  Each deployment entry is enriched with CI build, Pull Request (PR), Jira, and commit information.
+The PR, issue and build information serves as a veritable audit trail for visbility into all aspects and actions leading up to the deployment.

+* Deployment breakdown
+  For every deployment, Codefresh displays a detailed breakdown of the following:
+  * Updated Kubernetes services
+  * Updated Argo resources
+  * Updated applications

-#### Deployment chart
+* Deployment chart

-The deployment chart conveniently located below the filters displays the day-to-day deployments for the selected time period.
-Get information on historical deployments, as the deployment entries are shown for up to ten of the most recent deployments.
+  The deployment chart displays the day-to-day deployments for the selected time period.
+Mouse over the dot on the deployment chart for information on historical deployments.

-* To jump to a specific deployment, click the dot on the chart that represents the deployment.
+**Deployment
+Visulaize rollout steps
+Manage rolloiuts

+**How to monitor deployments**
+1. If required, set filters to narrow the number of deployments for the selected application.
-* To see GitOps details, mouse over the dot that represents the deployment.
+1. To view GitOps details for a deployment, mouse over the dot that represents the deployment.
+1. Expand a deployment entry to view details on the deployment.

 {% include
 image.html